delaneyj/datastar/code/go/site/static/md/guide/getting_started.md

     </button>
 </div>

 ### `data-store`

-So far, we've created signals on the fly using `data-model` and `data-computed-*`.
+So far, we've created signals on the fly using `data-bind` and `data-computed-*`.
 All signals are merged into a **store** that is accessible from anywhere in the DOM.

 We can merge signals into the store using the [`data-store`](/reference/plugins_core#store) attribute.